locolin1204/CSE40868-NeuralNetworks/README.md

 Or even on [Google Collab](https://colab.research.google.com/drive/17pIl2DQPUI87Mgb2OWKIN_GN8XCaVA5L?usp=sharing), but you may have to download the model `CSE40868_final_project_best_model.pth` from the repository and upload to your own Google Drive to get it working.

+## 0. Data and Preprocessing

+1. Data

+There are 450 images for both myself and everyone.
+Images of myself are images that I took everyday, and the images of everyone is downloaded from [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/).

+2. Preprocessing

+Images from the database, Labeled Faces in the Wild are sized to be 250x250.
+As images of myself are in arbitrary dimension and there might be too much unrelated space around my face, I used the library MTCNN, to locate my face in the image, crop and down scale to 250x250.
+Codes can be found in `preprocessing.py`.

 ## 1. Neural Network Architecture